gleanerio/scheduler/docs/README.md

 * sources to configuration  to load into the Gleaner and Nabu tools, and push to the triplestore.
 These are now stored in an s3 location
-  * gleaner configuration. a list of sources to load
+  * gleaner configuration. a list of sources to load.
+(NOTE: This is also a docker config that needs to be updated to mactch to make things work)
   * tenant configuration. a list communities, and which sources they load
 * The Dagster set which loads three containers to support workflow operations
 * The Gleaner Architecture images which loads three or more containers to support